sivanaikk/iudx-developer-docs/docs/Deployment/Kubernetes-Based Deployment/IUDX Component Installation/Latest-Ingestion-Pipeline.md

 + Will be deploying using swarm stack yaml files.

-### Installation
+### Installation:

 1. Navigate to the below directory:
     ```
-    cd iudx-deployment/Docker-Swarm-deployment/single-node/lip/
+    cd iudx-deployment/K8s-deployment/Charts/latest-ingestion-pipeline
     ```

-2. Assign the node label if not assigned during swarm installation using:
+2. Make a copy of the sample secrets directory by running the following command:
     ```
-    docker node update --label-add lip-node=true <node_name>
+    cp -r example-secrets/secrets .
     ```

-3. Make a copy of the sample secrets directory by running the following command:
+3. Substitute appropriate values using commands whatever mentioned in config files.
+Configure the `secrets/.lip.env` file with appropriate values in the place holders `<...>`.

+4. copy the example resource values YAML file to resource-values.yaml.

     ```
-    cp -r example-secrets/secrets .
+    #For Azure
+    cp example-azure-resource-values.yaml resource-values.yaml
+    #For AWS
+    cp example-aws-resource-values.yaml resource-values.yaml

     ```

-    1. Provide a correct config file for bringing up the LIP server.
-Substitute appropriate values using commands mentioned in config files.

-    2. Configure the `secrets/.lip.env` file with appropriate values in the placeholders `<...>`.

-4. Define appropriate values of resources in `lip-stack.resources.yml` as shown in the sample file **[example-lip-stack.resources.yml](https://github.com/datakaveri/iudx-deployment/blob/5.0.0/Docker-Swarm-deployment/single-node/lip/example-lip-stack.resources.yaml)**.
+5. Defining Appropriate values of resources in `resource-values.yaml` as shown in sample resource-values file for **[aws](https://github.com/datakaveri/iudx-deployment/blob/4.5.0/K8s-deployment/Charts/latest-ingestion-pipeline/example-aws-resource-values.yaml)** and **[azure](https://github.com/datakaveri/iudx-deployment/blob/4.5.0/K8s-deployment/Charts/latest-ingestion-pipeline/example-azure-resource-values.yaml)**

-    + PID limit
+    - CPU of all latest-ingestion-pipeline verticles
+    - RAM of all latest-ingestion-pipeline verticles

-5. To install the latest ingestion pipeline stack, use the following commands:
+6. To install latest-ingestion-pipeline on the k8s cluster, run the install script using the following command:
     ```
-    cp example-lip-stack.resources.yaml lip-stack.resources.yaml

-    docker stack deploy -c lip-stack.yaml -c lip-stack.resources.yaml lip
+    ./install.sh
     ```
+    This script will create the follwing :

+    - Create a namespace `lip` on K8s.
+    - Create required ConfigMap and Secrets on K8s.
+    - Deploy all latest-ingestion-pipeline vertices.

+- To check Helm release info:
+    ```
+    helm list -n lip
+    ```
+- To check if the latest-ingestion-pipeline pods are deployed and running:
+    ```
+    kubectl get pods -n lip
+    ```
+- For more detailed installation instructions, refer **[here](https://github.com/datakaveri/iudx-deployment/tree/4.5.0/K8s-deployment/Charts/latest-ingestion-pipeline#introduction)**.
+- For more information about the latest-ingestion-pipeline, refer **[here](https://github.com/datakaveri/iudx-deployment/tree/4.5.0/K8s-deployment/Charts/latest-ingestion-pipeline#introduction)**.

 ### Tests
 1. RMQ-LIP Pipeline Test